Paul Wheaton: Coderanch

-In 2020, Wheaton was also interviewed by Mike Nowak and Peggy Malecki about the "Building a Better World in Your Backyard (Instead of Being Angry at Bad Guys" book as well as his general thoughts and beliefs on permaculture.

 Other projects

 In 2013, Wheaton produced a documentary of wood-burning stoves, highlighting sustainable ways to heat, which consisted of four segments called "Fire Science", "Sneaky Heat", "Boom Squish", and "Hot Rocket".
 The documentary was distributed in DVDs, in addition to online streaming and downloadable videos.
 According to Wheaton, his design of wood burning stoves uses 1/10 of the wood compared to conventional wood burning stoves.
 He also claimed that his stoves only produce 1/1000 of smoke compared to other stoves.

 In 2014, Paul Wheaton crowd-funded and produced a deck of Permaculture Playing Cards, where each card contained information about a different permaculture technique or notable people of permaculture.